Current DACA Updates

 What if I already have DACA and want to apply for Advance Parole?
 Will NWIRP be able to help?

-At this time, NWIRP is not assisting individuals calling to apply for Advance Parole.
+At this time, NWIRP is not assisting with applications for Advance Parole.

 I filled out my DACA renewal application myself, can NWIRP review my application before I submit it?

-Yes, we can assist you through one of our virtual DACA renewal clinics.
+Yes, we can assist you through one of our virtual or in person DACA renewal clinics.
 To sign up for an appointment, please click the “Register for a DACA Renewal Clinic” link above, or call our DREAMLine (855-313-7326) from 9:00 a.m. to 5:00 p.m.
 Monday through Friday.

 Can NWIRP help me if I live outside of Washington State?